She is just a young girl. Yet in her recent past, she was hurt by someone so badly, she could have died.

 “Ephesians 4:32: Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave.”

-† The details and child’s name are kept confidential for her protection.
+The child’s name and details about her story are kept confidential for her protection.

 Help a Child Find Healing and Hope